Padfoot, Prongs, & Associates:

 And Remus was eternally grateful.

-But you will notice that until the Patronus coaching started bringing up the sludge at the bottom of Harry’s memories, and the “ghosts” of Peter Pettigrew and Sirius Black started walking the halls of Hogwarts castle, Professor Lupin was putting as much distance between himself and “the old days” as possible.
+But you will notice that until the Patronus coaching started bringing up the sludge at the bottom of Harry’s memories, and the “ghosts” of Peter Pettigrew and Sirius Black started walking the halls of Hogwarts castle, Remus Lupin was putting as much distance between himself and “the old days” as possible.

 I was not convinced that the relationship between those four friends had not gone rather sour after the werewolf caper, at least from where Lupin was standing.
 Before James Potter died, anyway.
 He already wasn’t a bit comfortable with his “friends” discussion about his condition in the hallway after sitting the OWL, was he?
 Even though he was the one to play court jester and start making jokes on the subject.